-The Monroe Police Department has a one vacancy.
+The Monroe Police Department has vacancy.

 Monroe Police Officers perform a variety of law enforcement tasks including routine investigations of crimes, citizen calls for service, testifying in court, security and traffic control services.
 Monroe officers are also encouraged to develop expertise in specialized areas of law enforcement which can be used for investigations, training and assisting other agencies.
 The Monroe Police Department also maintains a high risk entry team, bicycle patrol, K-9 handlers, drug recognition experts and detective positions, as well as a school resource officer.

 High School graduate or GED; and

 Successful completion of the Washington State Criminal Justice Training Commission Basic Training Academy or approved basic training program (see WAC 139-05-210) within the last 24 months;